ASL Lessons | Bookstore | Library | ASL University Main ►

 You have asked a very good question.

 The answer is that a (#) in front of a word in an ASL textbook usually refers to "a fingerspelled version" of a sign that has been spelled so often (and typically at very high speed) that the letters have been smushed together and mutated so they now look like a single sign rather than individual fingerspelled letters.
+Eventually people just start doing the "sign" instead of making any attempt to spell out each letter.

-This process is called lexicalization.
+This process is an example of lexicalization.

 Lexicalization can be a bit complex but I will explain it to you and give you some examples.
 If you invest some time you will "get it."